pts/pyrsakeytool/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 rsakeytool.py is a command-line tool written in Python to convert between various RSA private key formats (e.g. PEM, DER, Microsoft, Dropbear, GPG 2.2 .key, GPG 2.3 .key).
+It can also read RSA private keys exported from GPGP.
 The command-line interface is compatible with of `openssl rsa ...'.

 Extra features over `openssl rsa ...':